 The Ben Reifel Visitor Center and White River Visitor Center are both accessible to wheelchair users and provide ramped entrances, reserved parking, and accessible restrooms.
 A tactile experience is located in the exhibit area of the Ben Reifel Visitor Center, where visitors can touch and hold a selection of fossils and rocks.
 The introductory park film is open captioned for those with hearing impairments; listening devices are also available to assist with hearing the park film.

 The Cedar Pass Campground has two campsites that are fully accessible by wheelchair and one accessible site in the group loop.
-These sites are designated for wheelchair users, but are available on a first-come, first-served basis.
-They may not be available, if the campground is full.
-The campground has many level sites, which can be negotiated by wheelchair users.
+These sites are designated for wheelchair users, but are available on a first-come first-served basis.
+They may not be available if the campground is full.
+The campground has many level sites, which can be navigated by wheelchair users.
 Restrooms and the automated fee machine are accessible.

 Most scenic overlooks and wayside exhibits are accessible to wheelchair users, many of which have recycled lumber or wooden boardwalks with gentle grades.

-Programs held at the Cedar Pass Campground amphitheater are accessible by a paved, lighted path from reserved parking spaces in the parking lot.
+Programs held at the Cedar Pass Campground amphitheater are accessible by a paved and well-lit path from reserved parking spaces in the parking lot.
 Evening presentations can be enjoyed from this location.